What the Iron Throne reveals about the hidden history of user-friendly design

 While seating may seem too basic to even refer to as a “technology,” it can take many different forms in the hands of a designer, from throne to domestic appliance to rehabilitative device.
 But much of this history is hidden.
 When we focus only on the role of user friendly design in contemporary technology, we ignore centuries of transformative ideas that continue to shape the way we live, work, and play today.

-Robert Fabricant has been working at the forefront of user friendly design for more than 25 years for organizations like Microsoft and frog.
-He is the cofounder of Dalberg Design, a unique practice focused on social impact with design teams in London, Mumbai, Nairobi, and New York and a finalist for Fast Company’s World-Changing Company of the Year.
-User Friendly: How the Hidden Rules of Design Shape the way we Live, Work and Play by Cliff Kuang with Robert Fabricant (FSG) will be released in November of this year.
+Robert Fabricant has been working at the forefront of user-friendly design for more than 25 years for organizations like Microsoft and Frog.
+He is the cofounder of Dalberg Design, a unique practice focused on social impact with design teams in London, Mumbai, Nairobi, and New York, and a finalist for Fast Company’s World-Changing Company of the Year.
+User Friendly: How the Hidden Rules of Design Shape the Way We Live, Work, and Play by Cliff Kuang with Robert Fabricant (FSG) will be released in November of this year.
+You can follow him on Twitter.